Contrarian Investing Prevails: Geopolitical Risk Index by Country

 The Role of Mass Psychology in Geopolitical Risk Assessment

 Mass psychology plays a crucial role in how markets react to geopolitical risks.
-When a country’s geopolitical risk index rises, it often triggers a collective response from investors, which can lead to market volatility and potentially irrational behaviour.
+When a country’s geopolitical risk index rises, it often triggers a collective response from investors, leading to market volatility and potentially irrational behaviour.

 Gustave Le Bon, a French social psychologist from the late 19th century, observed that crowds could exhibit a “collective mind” that behaves differently from the sum of its parts.
 This phenomenon is particularly relevant when considering how markets respond to geopolitical events and risk assessments.